Update: McDowell reports 22 additional COVID-19 positive cases

 • Marion Correctional Institution: a total of 17 staff members and eight inmates have tested positive.
 A total of 11 staff members have recovered.

-The Health Department is working diligently to get in touch with all contacts of positives to offer testing.
-If an individual would like to be tested, they can call the hotline at 828-527-6687.
+The McDowell County COVID-19 Hotline will continue to operate seven days a week from 8 a.m. to 8 p.m.
+The COVID-19 Hotline number is 828-527-6687.
 The operator will ask a list of questions and will provide the caller with the appropriate instructions based upon the answers given.
-The hours of operation for this hotline are 8 a.m. to 8 p.m., seven days per week.
 If you are having a medical emergency, call 911 and inform the dispatcher that you have symptoms of COVID-19.

-Free COVID-19 testing will be conducted at the following locations via a drive-thru setup:
+Free COVID-19 testing will be conducted at the following location via a drive-thru setup:

 Be the first to know